open-telemetry/community/docs/using-github-extensions.md

 ## Writing your GitHub Actions pipelines

-Many GitHub Action workflows does not require a dedicated GutHub Account created.
-Good example is an PR and issues auto-assign workflows like [one used in specifications repo](https://github.com/open-telemetry/opentelemetry-specification/blob/main/.github/workflows/auto-assign-issue.yml).
+Many GitHub Action workflows do not require a dedicated GitHub account.
+Good examples are auto-assign workflows for issues and PRs such as [the one used in specifications repo](https://github.com/open-telemetry/opentelemetry-specification/blob/main/.github/workflows/auto-assign-issue.yml).

 There are cases when a dedicated account is needed to perform some higher privilege operations.
 In this cases the recommendation for maintainers  to use their accounts.
 See [example](https://github.com/open-telemetry/opentelemetry-specification/blob/main/.github/workflows/publish-schemas.yml).